Column01/Discord-Moderation-Bot/DEVELOPING.md

     def __init__(self, client_instance):
         # Change this variable to the command name you want the command to use.
 CaSe SeNsItIvE!
         self.cmd = "mycommandname"
+        # You can also define multiple command names or aliases like this:
+        self.cmd = ["mycommandname", "mcn"]
         # This is a reference to the main bot class.
 Allows for arbitrary access in case your command needs something specific that cannot be obtained from the kwargs.
 Really not recommended that you mess with this unless you know what you are doing!
         self.client = client_instance